-Also known as "snuff", "spit" or chewing tobacco, smokeless tobacco is held in the mouth between the teeth and cheek.
-Users spit out a black, tarry substance that forms when the tobacco combines with saliva.
-It is absorbed rapidly into the bloodstream through the lining of the mouth making it more addictive than smoking cigarettes.
+Smokeless tobacco, such as chewing tobacco, “snuff”, and “spit” tobacco, is held in the mouth between the teeth and cheek.
+Users spit out a black, tar-like substance that forms when the tobacco combines with saliva.
+It is more addictive than smoking cigarettes because of how quickly it is absorbed into the bloodstream through the lining of the mouth.

-Users of chewing tobacco suffer permanent gum and bone loss, unlike users of smoking tobacco who usually recover the loss after quitting.
-Smokeless tobacco is associated with professional sports but has increased in popularity, particularly among teenagers.
+Users of chewing tobacco suffer permanent gum and bone loss, unlike users of smoking tobacco who may recover from the damage after quitting.
+Smokeless tobacco is associated with professional sports but has increased in popularity, particularly among teenagers over recent years.

-- Nicotine addiction - chewing an average amount for 30 minutes is like smoking four cigarettes
+- Nicotine addiction (chewing an average amount for 30 minutes is equal to smoking four cigarettes)

 - Reduced sense of smell and taste

 - Bad breath, stained teeth, recession of the gum line, and changes in the colour and texture of mouth tissue

 - Ulcers, upset stomach and increased bowel activity